mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 - **Each GC should be fast**.
 Many workloads have low latency requirements.
 - **Managed code developers shouldn’t need to know much about the GC to achieve good memory utilization** (relative to their workload). – The GC should tune itself to satisfy different memory usage patterns.

-So there's some interesting goals in there, in particular they have highlighted that the goal of ensuring developers don't have to know much about the GC to make it efficient.
+So there's some interesting goals in there, in particular they twice included the goal of ensuring developers don't have to know much about the GC to make it efficient.
 This is probably one of the main differences between the .NET and Java GC implementations, as explained in an answer to the Stack Overflow question ["*.Net vs Java Garbage Collector*"](http://stackoverflow.com/questions/492703/net-vs-java-garbage-collector/492821#492821)

-> A difference between ~~Sun~~Oracle's and Microsoft's GC implementation 'ethos' is one of configurability.
+> A difference between Oracle's and Microsoft's GC implementation 'ethos' is one of configurability.
 >
-> ~~Sun~~Oracle's provides a vast number of options (at the command line) to tweaks aspects of the GC or switch it between different modes.
+> Oracle's provides a vast number of options (at the command line) to tweaks aspects of the GC or switch it between different modes.
 Many options are of the -X or -XX to indicate their lack of support across different versions or vendors.
 The CLR by contrast provides next to no configurability; your only real option is the use of the server or client collectors which optimise for throughput verses latency respectively.

 ----

 ### <a name="NETGCSample"></a>**.NET GC Sample**

 So now we have an idea about what the goals of the GC are, lets take a look at how it goes about things.
-Fortunately those nice developers at Microsoft released a [GC Sample](https://github.com/dotnet/coreclr/blob/master/src/gc/sample/GCSample.cpp) that shows you, at a very basic level, how you can use the full .NET GC in your own code.
+Fortunately those nice developers at Microsoft released a [GC Sample](https://github.com/dotnet/coreclr/blob/master/src/gc/sample/GCSample.cpp) that shows you, at a basic level, how you can use the full .NET GC in your own code.
 After building the sample (and [finding a few bugs in the process](https://github.com/dotnet/coreclr/pull/2582)), I was able to get a simple, single-threaded GC up and running.

 What's interesting about the sample application is that is clearly shows you what actions the .NET Runtime has to perform to make the GC work.
-At a high-level, the process that the runtime needs to go through to allocate an object is:
+So for instance, at a high-level the process that the runtime needs to go through to allocate an object is the following:

 1. `AllocateObject(..)`
   - See below for the code and explanation of the allocation process